peterkappus/hugo-pk/content/blog/setting-okr-targets-and-psychological-safety/index.md

 Ideally, teams would model this behaviour across the entire organisation.
 If not, you may find yourself acting as a team which appears to deliver less than the other teams but which has far more challenging goals.
 Tread carefully, work closely with other teams and make sure you're ready to be a trailblazer.

-As Ken Schwaber says "[A dead sheepdog is a useless sheepdog.](https://littlecode.in/2019/07/30/a-dead-scrum-master-is-a-useless-scrum-master-ken-schwaber/#:~:text=A%20DEAD%20Scrum%20Master%20is%20a%20USELESS%20Scrum%20Master%20%E2%80%93%20Ken%20Schwaber,-In%20Ken%20Schwaber's&text=Remember%20that%20Scrum%20is%20the,%E2%80%9C)".
-Like anything transformative, adopting OKRs requires great sensitivity.
+As Ken Schwaber says "[A dead sheepdog is a useless sheepdog.](https://littlecode.in/2019/07/30/a-dead-scrum-master-is-a-useless-scrum-master-ken-schwaber/#:~:text=A%20DEAD%20Scrum%20Master%20is%20a%20USELESS%20Scrum%20Master%20%E2%80%93%20Ken%20Schwaber,-In%20Ken%20Schwaber's&text=Remember%20that%20Scrum%20is%20the,%E2%80%9C)" Like anything transformative, adopting OKRs requires great sensitivity.
 The most important thing you can do while adopting OKRs is to understand reality.
 Used well, OKRs are the most powerful tool there is for understanding how your organisation works, how the environment around your organisation works and where you have the greatest leverage for change.

-In other words, know your audience, don't torch  your OKR implementation by insisting that people move too far out of their comfort zone.
+In other words, know your audience, don't scorch your OKR implementation by insisting that people move too far out of their comfort zones.
 Be patient.
 Remember that OKRs are there to serve your organisation in the most holistic sense.
 OKRs should enhance psychological safety.
 It will vary for every team and individual but find your edge, figure out exactly how far to push, and, above all, be sensitive.

 How do you find your edge in a safe way?
 How much should you push?
 Get in touch below and let me know!

-<div style="color:#555; padding: 1rem 0">1.
+<div style="color:#666; padding: 1rem 0; font-size: 0.8rem">1.
 Measure What Matters: Chapter 13</div>